Neugierdsnase/python-inquirer-executor/README.md

 [?]
 What's your last name: Wayne
 ({'first_name': 'Bruce', 'last_name': 'Wayne'}, [<function return_one at 0x7f516964de18>, <function return_two at 0x7f51663a4d90>, <function return_four at 0x7f516611bd08>])
 ```
+## Examples

+If you would like to see this package applied in a bit more complex examples, please do consult the [examples folder](./examples/) of this repository.
+These small projects are structured with human-readability in mind and are heavily commented to guide you through the code to get you working with this package in no time.

 ## Raison D'être